Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ## Gauntlet-Mode is the key

 This is an infinitely replayable mode where it's very easy to get experience.
 There are also a ton of unique resources you can't get in any other modes, such as ingredients from which you can craft orbs and unique 5-star weapons for each character.
-Doing this mode is the key to building the perfect characters.
+Doing this mode is the key to building perfect characters.

 Every time you replay Gauntlet-mode, you unlock new type of levels (as indicated by their color in the level select-screen).
-The only difference between level types is that later levels start with a higher miasma; this can speed up grinding since certain good items drop more frequently (or: can only drop?) on higher miasma levels.
+The only difference between level types is that later levels start with a higher miasma; this can speed up grinding since certain good items drop more frequently (or: can only drop?) at higher miasma levels.

 ## Starting out